Alexa for Business: What it does, how to use it

 Alexa for Business is a ‘pay as you go’ service charged on a monthly basis, with a fixed contract length.

-Businesses are charged $7 per month for each shared device they use, and a further $3 per month for every enrolled user.
+Businesses are charged US$7 per month for each shared device they use, and a further $3 per month for every enrolled user.

 Shared devices are accessible by anyone with physical access to the device and are not linked to a specific user.
 Each device, such as a Dot or Echo, is managed through the Alexa for Business console.